 Similarly, the nature of surveying recruiters can be problematic.
 Never mind that only 16 percent of the recruiter pool responded to U.S. News’ evaluation request.
 The survey simply asks for a score between 1 and 5.
 It doesn’t specify exactly what U.S. News wants measured.
 Accordingly, one recruiter could emphasize work performance of alumni, while another could factor in the quality of facilities.
 Second, recruiters only meet with a sliver of the student body, often within defined specialties.
 Thus, the recruiter ranking may not evaluate a business program as a whole.
 Finally, the best schools attract the best students.
 Many of these students would thrive regardless of which schools they attend.
 And that begs a question: Will schools that enroll less accomplished students – but do a superb job at teaching – always fall short of schools with the brand and network to attract the best-and-brightest?

 Yes, the recruiter rankings can be subjective and inconsistent (in theory, at least).
 Business schools may be around to serve students.
 To rank high, they must also fulfill the needs of the marketplace.
 And that’s what recruiters represent.
 They hold the keys to those doors that students want to enter.
 And to stay successful, school must cater to – and anticipate their needs.

 A Quick Note

-The U.S. News methodology used above has a minor flaw.
+The U.S. News top 20 business schools in 2014 methodology has a minor flaw.
 Although we subtracted the overall rank from recruiter assessment rank, the 15 percent weight of the recruiter assessment is still embedded in the overall rank.
 In other words, the recruiter assessment still acts as a drag (or a boost) on the overall ranking.
 As a result, some schools could theoretically be ranked slightly higher (or lower) if recruiter assessment was removed entirely.